stoeps13/connections-doc/source/admin/install/r_Orient_Me_adding_or_removing_workers.md

 You can remove a generic or infrastructure worker by passing the --remove\_worker or --remove\_infra\_worker flag to the IBM Cloud Private installer.

+!!! note
-**Note:** You can only remove one worker at a time with these flags.
+    You can only remove one worker at a time with these flags.

 Make sure the worker you are removing has been included in the worker list.
 For example, when removing a generic worker: